AmanAliMon/mdadbruteforcer/README.md

 - Ensure that the email and passwords are formatted correctly and that `passs.trx` does not contain any special characters or unnecessary whitespace.
 - Running this tool extensively can result in your IP being temporarily blocked by Facebook.

-## License

-Distributed under the All Rights Reserved License.
-See the [LICENSE](LICENSE) file for more information.

 ## Contact